 Add a command block to

-/var/ossec/etc/ossec.conf, this gives a name to the executable that you are going to run (typically located in
+/var/ossec/etc/ossec.conf.
+This gives a name to the executable that you are going to run (typically located in

 <command> <name>firewall-drop</name> <executable>firewall-drop.sh</executable> <expect>srcip</expect> <timeout_allowed>yes</timeout_allowed> </command>

-Now enable active response on specific rules or all rules above a certain alert level.
+Enable Active response on specific rules or all rules above a certain alert level.

 <active-response> <disabled>no</disabled> <command>firewall-drop</command> <agent_id>001</agent_id> <location>local</location> <rules_id>31510</rules_id> <level>8</level> <timeout>600</timeout> </active-response>

-iptables for a period of 600 seconds (10 minutes).
-Note that the command block needs to be higher in the
+iptables for 600 seconds (10 minutes).
+Note the command block needs to be higher in the

-To see how effective your active response is take a look at
+To see how effective your Active response is, take a look at

 Sun Aug 14 11:55:04 UTC 2016 /var/ossec/active-response/bin/firewall-drop.sh add - 192.1xx.250.89 1471175704.407764 31510 Sun Aug 14 12:05:34 UTC 2016 /var/ossec/active-response/bin/firewall-drop.sh delete - 192.1xx.250.89 1471175704.407764 31510 Sun Aug 14 14:34:25 UTC 2016 /var/ossec/active-response/bin/firewall-drop.sh add - 103.255.xx.69 1471185265.450999 31153 Sun Aug 14 14:44:55 UTC 2016 /var/ossec/active-response/bin/firewall-drop.sh delete - 103.2xx.15.69 1471185265.450999 31153 Mon Aug 15 23:16:49 UTC 2016 /var/ossec/active-response/bin/firewall-drop.sh add - 82.166.1xx.x4 1471303009.783488 31510 Mon Aug 15 23:27:19 UTC 2016 /var/ossec/active-response/bin/firewall-drop.sh delete - 82.1xx.1x9.94 1471303009.783488 31510 Tue Aug 16 11:43:14 UTC 2016 /var/ossec/active-response/bin/firewall-drop.sh add - 91.200.1x.x47 1471347794.946259 31510 Tue Aug 16 11:53:45 UTC 2016 /var/ossec/active-response/bin/firewall-drop.sh delete - 91.20x.xx2.47 1471347794.946259 31510 Tue Aug 16 11:53:47 UTC 2016 /var/ossec/active-response/bin/firewall-drop.sh add - 91.20x.xx.47 1471348427.992693 31510